-Learners for Life // Self-Mana gernent X ( COMPETENCY 1.
+Learners for or Life // Self-Mana agement XQ COMPETENCY 1.
 EMERGING 2.
 DEVELOPING 3.
 PROFICIENT 4.
-APPLYING 71, Absorbing feedback (LL.SM.1.a) I can listen to feedback related to my performance.
+APPLYING ۶ ۲ ^۲ Absorbing feedback (LL.SM.1.a) I can listen to feedback related to my performance.
 (LL.SM.1.a.1) I can listen to, consider, and act on feedback related to my performance.
 (LL.SM.1.a.2) I ask for feedback in order to improve my performance.
 (LL.SM.1.a.3) I ask for feedback from people outside of my normal circle in order to improve my performance.
-(LL.SM.1.a.4) eceiving Feedback Evaluating feedback (LL.SM.1.b) (LL.SM.1) Seek and act on eedback from others.
+(LL.SM.1.a.4) Ψ Receiving Feedback Evaluating feed lback (LL.SM.1.b) (LL.SM.1) Seek and act on feedback from others.
 Seek and act on feedback.
 I can identify specific points of feedback I choose to accept and not to accept.
 (LL.SM.1.b.1) I can explain why I chose to accept or not accept specific points of feedback.
 (LL.SM.1.b.2) I analyze why people give me the specific points of feedback they do, and incorporate that into my decision of whether or not to choose to accept those points.
-(LL.SM.1.b.3) I explain and defend why I chose to accept or not accept specific points of feedback, and analyze feedback for any larger patterns that I might apply ir the future.
-(LL.SM.1.b.4) Resource management (LL.SM.2.a) I am aware when I do not have the resources I need to complete a goal, task, or project.
+(LL.SM.1.b.3) I explain and defend why I chose to accept or not accept specific points of feedback, and analyze feedback for any larger patterns that I might apply in the future.
+(LL.SM.1.b.4) Resource manag ement (LL.SM.2.a) I am aware when I do not have the resources I need to complete a goal, task, or project.
 (LL.SM.2.a.1) I can identify the resources that are needed to complete a goal, task, or project.
 (LL.SM.2.a.2) I identify gaps in my available resources compared to the resources I will need for a goal, task, or project, and develop strategies to fill those gaps.
 (LL.SM.2.a.3) I identify gaps in my available resources compared to the resources I will need for a goal, task or project, and develop strategies and self-advocate to fill those gaps.
 (LL.SM.2.a.4) Action planning (LL.SM.2.b) I can capture my ideas toward a plan for action.
-I can translate my ideas and findings into I translate my ideas, concerns, and findings into I translate my ideas, concerns, and findings into

-Pursuing Goals (LL.SM.2)
+(LL.SM.2.b.1) I can translate my ideas and findings into individual or collaborative action plans.
+(LL.SM.2.b.2) I translate my ideas, concerns, and findings into action plans that successfully meet identified goals.
+(LL.SM.2.b.3) I translate my ideas, concerns, and findings into action plans and effectively communicate how those plans will achieve my goal.
+(LL.SM.2.b.4) Pursuing Goals (LL.SM.2) Adapting my app proach (LL.SM.2.c)